Accommodation arrival Information

-Undergraduates and other post graduate students can collect keys and move in to their room on Saturday 28th September 2019 from 9am
+You can collect your keys and move in to your room from Saturday 12th September 2020.

 When you arrive on moving in day, please go to the Gateway Building if you will be staying at Hope Park, or to the Cornerstone Main Reception if you will be staying at the Creative Campus.
 If you are staying at our Aigburth Park campus, please report to the reception desk at Aigburth Park.